The 14 cloud security principles – what do they mean for you?

 The NCSC (National Cyber Security Centre) published 14 cloud security principles in 2016.
 These principles are designed to give guidance to cloud service providers in order to protect their customers.

 In addition, all 14 principles have been made to align with ISO 27017, an internationally recognised cloud security accreditation.
 In addition, many cloud service providers also adhere to the Cloud Security Alliance’s Cloud Controls Matrix (CCM), which is also consistent with the principles.
-For cloud service solutions operating in the UK, it is considered
+For cloud service solutions operating in the UK, it is considered good practice to adhere with these principles and the relevant accreditations.
+We have listed the principles below, as outlined by the NCSC.
+For more information, visit their website.

 The 14 NCSC cloud security principles